BrianMitchL/brianm.me/_posts/2018-09-23-a-hackintosh-reflection.md

 time.
 I waited for the Mountain Lion update (10.8.5) that added support for Intel's 4th generation Haswell CPUs to be released, and promptly bought the remaining components.

-After a couple days, I had it up and running using [tonymacx86](https://www.tonymacx86.com) guides with the Chimera/Chameleon bootloader for BIOS[^bios] booting.
+After a couple of days, I had it up and running using [tonymacx86](https://www.tonymacx86.com) guides with the Chimera/Chameleon bootloader for BIOS[^bios] booting.
 The following Spring I triple booted it with Windows 8.1 and Ubuntu.
 In the Fall of 2014 I upgraded to the Clover[^clover] bootloader in order to boot from EFI[^efi].
 A year later I purchased a used Apple Broadcom BCM94360CD wireless card from a user on reddit and was able to use Handoff, Continuity, and unlock the Hackintosh with my Apple Watch (this came later).
-In July, 2017, I switched the case and motherboard with my server in order to have a smaller case on my desk.
+In July 2017, I switched the case and motherboard with my server in order to have a smaller case on my desk.
 From there on out, the hardware remained unchanged.